arnavgarg123/Bangladesh-Rainfall/README.md

 **Clone**
 - Clone this repo to your local machine using https://github.com/arnavgarg123/Bangladesh-Rainfall.git **Setup**
--Make surer you have jupyter notebook installed on your system with python 3 kernel.
+- Make surer you have jupyter notebook installed on your system with python 3 kernel.
--Using terminal/cmd navigate to the folder containing the files of this repo and run the command `juputer-notebook`.
+- Using terminal/cmd navigate to the folder containing the files of this repo and run the command `juputer-notebook`.
--Now open BangladeshRainfall.ipynb file on jupyter notebook.
+- Now open BangladeshRainfall.ipynb file on jupyter notebook.

 ## Contributing
 **Step 1**
--Clone this repo to your local machine using https://github.com/arnavgarg123/Bangladesh-Rainfall.git **Step 2**
+- Clone this repo to your local machine using https://github.com/arnavgarg123/Bangladesh-Rainfall.git **Step 2**
--HACK AWAY!
+- HACK AWAY!
 **Step 3**
--Create a new pull request.
+- Create a new pull request.